-- In the case of gross violations of decent behaviour towards other volunteers or nature, any participant may be expelled by a majority decision of the other participants.
+- In the case of gross violations of decent behaviour towards other visitors or nature, any participant may be expelled by a majority decision of the other participants.

 - We do not recommend that anyone who suffers from panic attacks or extreme phobias, or who might have a life-threatening allergic reaction, join the program.

 - The terrain can be quite challenging in places, so you must be confidently able to climb and descend steep hills, and wade through moving water.
 The website photos show typical examples.
 If you have any concerns about your abilities please contact us for more information.

 As the reserve is part of the natural environment and washing done in the river, all visitors are required to use only organic, environmentally friendly personal hygiene and laundry products.
 These can be easily purchased in your home country.

 We can recommend brands such as:

 Sheet for sleeping, head torch, spare batteries, hat, water bottle, protective gloves, mosquito repellent, sunscreen, swimwear, snorkel, mask and fins, small backpack for treks through the forest, medication (be sure to bring sufficient if required), towel, toiletries and possibly laundry detergent.
 A few energy bars may come in handy for long journeys.